caonhathao/Game-Spaceship-Defender/README.md

 # Game-Spaceship-Defender
-If you want to start my game, find Source.cpp and build it.
-Or
+- If you want to start my game, find Source.cpp and build it.
+Or run .exe but now i don't upload this file yet.
+- This program will be run on Command line.

 *NOTE:
 - Something go wrong, example: Crash program, die...